PeirongShi/CanterburyCommuto/README.md

 ### Get Google API Key

 To use CanterburyCommuto, it is necessary to have your API key ready from Google.

-How to find this key?
+0. You need a Google Account.
 1. Go to Google Cloud Console.
 2. Create a billing account.
 If the usage of API is below a certain threshold, no payment will be needed.
 3. Click on the button next to the Google Cloud logo to make a new project.